 Though this selection of Expert designers have offered up a few of their most-guarded tips, we know that this barely scratches the surface of their knowledge and experience.
 So, if any of these secrets of the trade have made you curious and ready to learn more, visit The Expert to book a consultation session of your very own.

-Shanicka Anderson is a writer, editor, creative, and superfan of Jamaican descent hailing from New York.
+Shanicka Anderson is a writer, editor and creative from New York.
 Her work can be found on OK!
 Magazine, Bustle, gal-dem, The Tempest, and more.
 She holds a Bachelor's degree in English Literature and Creative Writing.
 She was previously associate editor at OK!
 Magazine and J-14 Magazine online.
-Often and without prompting, she enjoys talking about pop culture, K-pop, Harry Styles, all but forgotten 80's movies, her year abroad in London, and the complexities of the Caribbean diaspora.
+She writes for Homes & Gardens about all things design and celebrity.